-Cloud SQL Second Generation is the latest version for Google Cloud SQL for MySQL.
+Cloud SQL Second Generation is the latest version for Cloud SQL for MySQL.
 Second Generation instances support most of the features of First Generation instances, and offer higher performance and storage capacity at a lower cost.

 For a high-level list of Cloud SQL features, see Features.

 For help with migrating an existing Cloud SQL instance to Second Generation, see Migrating an instance to Second Generation.